Dictionary-Sparse Recovery From Heavy-Tailed Measurements: Proofs

 \end{proof}

-To show \Cref{Proposition_Main_Result}, we need a statement analogue to \Cref{Easy_Khintchine} that holds for $\phi_i$ as in \Cref{assumption:2}.
-A challenge is that a moment bound on the marginals $\langle \f{a},\varphi_i \rangle$ is not directly given by \Cref{assumption:2}.
+To show {Proposition} \ref{Proposition_Main_Result}, we need a statement analogue to \Cref{Easy_Khintchine} that holds for {$\varphi_i$} as in \Cref{assumption:2}. {The} challenge is that a moment bound on the marginals $\langle \f{a},\varphi_i \rangle$ is not directly given by \Cref{assumption:2}.
 We use a moment comparison argument to overcome this issue and establish a Khintchine inequality under weak moment assumptions (weaker than the standard subgaussian assumption).
-Similar arguments have already appeared in the literature, see Chapter 3 \cite[Chapter 3]{kwapien1992random}.
+Similar arguments have already appeared in the literature, see \cite[Chapter 3]{kwapien1992random}.

 \begin{lemma}[Khintchine inequality under weak moment assumption] Suppose $X=(x_1,\ldots,x_d) \in \mathbb{R}^d$ with independent mean zero $x_i$ and also assume, for all $i\in [d]$, $\|x_i\|_{L^p} = O(\sqrt{p})$ for $1\le p\le k$.
 Then, for all vectors $\f{a}\in \mathbb{R}^d$, we have